Boat arrivals and boat turnbacks – the numbers

 The following graphs show the number of people who have arrived by boat since 1976.
 They show two peak periods for people arriving: from 1999-2002, and from 2009-2014.
 The rapid drop in numbers after these periods reflect a policy of forcibly returning boats (‘boat turnbacks’), which is discussed next.

 This first graph shows numbers of people who arrived by boat by calendar year.
-(Note that, due to different systems of reporting, the numbers of people exclude crew from a specific year.)

 This second graphs shows the same data by financial year.